James Smith (Medal of Honor, 1872)

 James Smith (born 1838) was a seaman serving in the United States Navy who received the Medal of Honor for bravery.

 Biography

 Smith was born in 1838 in the Kingdom of Hawaii before it became part of the United States and after immigrating to the United States he joined the navy.
-His navy enlistment papers state that he was a "Sandwich Islander" (Hawaiian).
 He was stationed aboard the as a seaman when, on April 12, 1872, several members of the crew including the ship's captain were drowning near Greytown, Nicaragua.
 For his actions received the Medal of Honor July 9, 1872.